Laro88/nodered-dcloud/README.md

 ## GraphSlicer
 Formats Read data to fit the Chart node in Dashboard

+## Humanizer
+Formats timespans in a human readable form.
+The intention is to show aging of dat ain the IoT world.
+It calls the humanize in the moment package.

 ### If You Are Submitting Bugs/Issues
 Because we(I) can't magically know what you are doing to expose an issue, it is best if you provide a snippet of code.
 This snippet need not include your secret sauce, but it must replicate the issue you are describing.
 The issues that get closed without resolution tend to be the ones without code examples.
 Thanks.